umasubra/ExcelJsDocumentation/resources/workbook.md

 # Workbook
-Workbook is the top level object which contains related workbook objects such as worksheets, tables, ranges, etc. It can be used to list related references.
+Represents the top-level object which contains workbook-related objects such as worksheets, tables, ranges, and so on.
+It can be used to list related references.

 ## Properties